-&lt;sup>1Additional references include Imbens and Manski (2004), Beresteanu and Molinari (2008), Rosen (2008), Stoye (2009), Bugni (2010), Canay (2010), Romano and Shaikh (2010), Galichon and Henry (2011), Pakes, Porter, Ho, and Ishii (2015), Bontemps, Magnac, and Maurin (2012), Bugni, Canay, and Guggenberger (2012), and Romano, Shaikh, and Wolf (2014), among others.
+1Additional references include Imbens and Manski (2004), Beresteanu and Molinari (2008), Rosen (2008), Stoye (2009), Bugni (2010), Canay (2010), Romano and Shaikh (2010), Galichon and Henry (2011), Pakes et al. (2014), Bontemps et al. (2012), Bugni et al. (2012), and Romano et al. (2014), among others.

-The test we propose in this paper employs a profiled test statistic similar to the one suggested by Romano and Shaikh (2008) for testing the hypotheses in (1.2) via subsampling.
+The test we propose in this paper employs a profiled test statistic, similar to the one suggested by Romano and Shaikh (2008) for testing the hypotheses in (1.2) via subsampling.
 However, our analysis of the testing problem in (1.2) and the properties of our test goes well beyond that in Romano and Shaikh (2008).
-First, one of our technical contributions is the derivation of the limit distribution of this profiled test statistic, which is an important step toward proving the validity of our bootstrap-based test.
-This is in contrast to Romano and Shaikh (2008, Theorem 3.4), as their result follows from a high-level condition regarding the relationship between the distribution of size n and that of size $b_n$ (the subsample size), and thus avoids the need for a characterization of the limiting distribution of the profiled test statistic.
-Second, as opposed to Romano and Shaikh (2008), we present formal results on the properties of our test relative to projection-based inference.
-Third, we derive the following results that support our bootstrap-based inference over the subsampling inference in Romano and Shaikh (2008): (i) we show that our test is no less asymptotically powerful than the subsampling test under reasonable assumptions (see Theorem 4.3); (ii) we formalize the conditions under which our test has strictly higher asymptotic power (see Remark 4.9); and (iii) we note that our test appears to be less sensitive to the choice of its tuning parameter $\kappa_n$ than subsampling is to the choice of subsample size (see Remark 4.10).
-All these results are in addition to the well known challenges behind subsampling inference that make some applied researchers reluctant to use it when other alternatives are available.
-In particular, subsampling inference is known to be very sensitive to the choice of subsample size, and even when the subsample size is chosen to minimize the error in the coverage probability, it is more imprecise than its bootstrap alternatives; see Politis and Romano (1994), Bugni (2010, 2016).
+First, one of our technical contributions is the derivation of the limit distribution of this profiled test statistic, which is an important step towards proving the validity of our bootstrap based test.
+This is in contrast to Romano and Shaikh (2008, Theorem 3.4), as their result follows from a high-level condition regarding the relationship between the distribution of size n and that of size b_n (the subsample size), and thus avoids the need of a characterization of the limiting distribution of the profiled test statistic.
+Second, as opposed to Romano and Shaikh (2008), we present formal results on the properties of our test relative to projectionbased inference.
+Third, we derive the following results that support our bootstrap-based inference over the subsampling inference in Romano and Shaikh (2008): (i) we show that our test is no less asymptotically powerful than the subsampling test under reasonable assumptions (see Theorem 4.3); (ii) we formalize the conditions under which our test has strictly higher asymptotic power (see Remark 4.9); and (iii) we note that our test appears to be less sensitive to the choice of its tuning parameter κ_n than subsampling is to the choice of subsample size (see Remark 4.10).
+All these results are in addition to the well-known challenges behind subsampling inference that make some applied researchers reluctant to use it when other alternatives are available.
+In particular, subsampling inference is known to be very sensitive to the choice of subsample size and, even when the subsample size is chosen to minimize the error in the coverage probability, it is more imprecise than its bootstrap alternatives, see Politis and Romano (1994); Bugni (2010, 2014).